-Presentation of two new characters, Bettie Clemons and William Menard Thomas
+Presentation of William Menard Thomas

 William Menard Thomas was a descendant of slaves owned by Galveston’s founder, Michel Brananour Menard.
 Born and raised in Galveston, Thomas became a police officer in 1918, rising to the rank of sergeant by 1922.
 He was active in his church, Avenue L Baptist Church, where a window named in his honor remains today.

 Harriet Tubman – Harriet Tubman was an African-American abolitionist, humanitarian, and Union spy during the American Civil War.
 Born into slavery, Tubman helped more than seventy slave families find their way to freedom using the network of abolitionists and safe houses known as the Underground Railroad.

 Richard Nelson – Richard Nelson was an African American newspaper publisher and political leader.
 He moved to Galveston in 1866 where he was elected Galveston County Justice of the Peace in1870.
 In 1873, Nelson established the Galveston Spectator, the first newspaper in Texas to be owned, edited and published by a black man.